 WP/LR Sync is a Lightroom Publish Service for WordPress.
 It exports your photos to WordPress, along with the folders and collections, and it keeps them synchronized.
 Any changes applied to your photos (post-processing, metadata, watermark, etc.) or your folders and collections will be replicated.
 Your WordPress website will be always synchronized with your Lightroom.

 This plugin will be extremely useful if you:

 WP/LR Sync is an essential tool for photographers or bloggers using a lot of photos in their articles.

 WP/LR Sync is a bundle of two plugins.
-One is available on the WordPress repository and has to be installed on your WordPress website.
-The other one is for Lightroom and can be downloaded from here (sidebar on the right).
+One is available in the WordPress repository and has to be installed on your WordPress website.
+The other one is for Lightroom and can be downloaded from your account on the Meow Apps store.
 The two plugins will communicate and keep everything synchronized.
 You can learn how to install and use WP/LR Sync through this tutorial.
 Your Media Library will be synchronized with your WP/LR Sync Publish Service in Lightroom and will look like this.

 You will also be able to filter your photos by collection.
 For instance, below, I chose to only work with the photos of my collection Dreamland: The End.
 Note that WordPress only displays such custom filters in List Mode and not in Grid Mode (the icon on the left).

 WP/LR Sync works in a natural way with the standard WP Gallery (that means it doesn’t hijack your WordPress with its own system).
 You just need to add attributes to the [ gallery ] shortcode in WordPress, for examples wplr-collections=’…’ or wplr-keywords=’…’ and the photos will appear as in your Lightroom.
 There is a screen in WP/LR Sync that will help you figure out how to use those attributes.
 The images order for those attributes is handled by the Custom Order in Lightroom.